Taimoor-Haiderr/Attendance-Management-System/README.md

-Here’s a professional **README.md description** for your GitHub project that explains everything you used and built in the Attendance Management System.

----

 # 📋 Attendance Management System

 A modern **Python-based Attendance Management System** built with **Tkinter GUI**, **SQLite database**, and **CSV synchronization**.